-Technology Driven, Excellence InspiredFrom its earliest beginnings decades ago, Texas Tech's "Language Lab" has always been driven by the technology of the time, and a pursuit to continually improve—to always remain current and abreast of late-breaking innovations.
-Emerging techologies in equipment and educational resources have been a part of its fundamental operation, from early reel-to-reel recorders, to today's modern digital sound files and computerized speech recognition.
+Technology Driven, Excellence InspiredFrom its earliest beginnings decades ago, Texas Tech's Language Laboratory has always been driven by the technology of the time and a pursuit to continually improve—to always remain current and abreast of late-breaking innovations.
+Emerging technologies in equipment and educational resources have been fundamental parts of its operation, from early reel-to-reel recorders to today's modern digital sound files and computerized speech recognition.

 Language laboratory facilities are commonly described as bearing a level of capability and service, such as Level I, II, and so on.
 As is likely the case at many institutions, TTU's Language Laboratory has evolved through all levels, starting as a Level I operation many years ago, and ending today at the highest Level V.